elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 and a second sequential number.
 By now you may have guessed: the first two components were indeed the Accession code, while the trailing number identified the plant within the accession.

-The `Plant.species` field, a name of a taxon, can now become a foreign key to a taxon record, and can be moved to the `Accession` structure.

-The intermediation of the accession concept also streamlines connecting plants to taxa: if a taxonomist tells you that some individual plant belongs to some species, this opinion will apply to all plants in the same accession.
+All common information for all plants in the same accession, we just move that to the Accession.

-We correct the `Botany.Plant` module, and create new `Botany.Accession` module, like this:
+Let's summarize this, showing the somewhat simplified `Botany.Plant` module, and the new `Botany.Accession` module:

 ```iex
 defmodule Botany.Accession do